Bartlesville Radio » News » RELIEF for Producers Act of 2020 Introduced

 RELIEF for Producers Act of 2020 Introduced

-U.S Senator for Oklahoma Jim Inhofe and other senators recently introduced the Responding to Epidemic Losses and Investing in the Economic Future (RELIEF) for Producers Act of 2020.
+U.S Senator for Oklahoma Jim Inhofe (pictured) and other senators recently introduced the Responding to Epidemic Losses and Investing in the Economic Future (RELIEF) for Producers Act of 2020.

 This legislation would provide relief to livestock and poultry producers amidst the Coronavirus pandemic.
 The bill would support producers that are faced with euthanizing their animals due to COVID-19, provide resources for animal health laboratories as they develop solutions to defend against emerging animal disease spread and give additional authority to the U.S. Department of Agriculture Secretary through the existing Commodity Credit Corporation Charter to deal with removal and disposal of livestock for any public health emergency moving forward.